fishd72/valheim-fortune/README.md

 ### macOS
 For the particular version of fortune-mod I've installed, it required files to be found in `/usr/local/share/games/fortunes/` ... so copy the `valheim` and `valheim.dat` files in there.

-If you've installed the Homebrew version of fortune-mod, then you'll likely need to copy them into `/opt/homebrew/usr/local/share/games/fortunes/` ... or perhaps somewhere else under the `/opt/homebrew/usr/` tree...
+If you've installed the Homebrew version of fortune-mod, then you'll likely need to copy them into `/opt/homebrew/share/games/fortunes/` ...
+I don't personally use homebrew but it seems popular.

 ### Linux
 As per the initial Mac instructions above, copy the `valheim` and `valheim.dat` files to `/usr/local/share/games/fortunes/`